 discharge summary.

-Health Information Systems.
+Health Information Systems

 Programs shall maintain a secure and functional electronic health record system that supports the management of health information, and demographic data.

-Programs shall use technology that has been certified to current criteria under the ONC Health IT Certification Program for the following required core set of certified health IT capabilities:
+Programs shall use technology that has been certified to current criteria under the Office of the National Coordinator for Health Information Technology Certification Program for the following required core set of certified health Information Technology capabilities:

 capture health information, including demographic information;